Michrira/mrcodequiz/README.md

 # mrcodequiz

-# A quic created using JavaScript, CSS & HTML
+# A quiz created using JavaScript, CSS & HTML
 This is a quick five question coding quiz featuring a home page, a leader board and 5 quiz questions related to coding.

 ## Description